Old Syrian Church, Chengannur: Origins of the custom

 According to church trustee V.A.
 Abraham, the origin of the aval nercha is attributed to an elderly matriarch of the Mukkathu family named Ackamma who used to take a small packet of aval to distribute it to the devotees after the Holy Qurbana on Maundy Thursday.

 Ackamma used to give a pinch of rice flakes to all around her, and the members of the Mukkathu family continued the practice even after her death.
 The aval nercha became an elaborate event in later years, says Babu Zacharia, a former English professor and former president of the Mukkathu Kudumbayogam.

 It is believed that a unique eight-headed coconut-scraper was gifted to the church by the royal chief for the annual aval nercha.
 There are others who believe that the foldable eight-headed coconut scraper is as old as the 1,650-year-old church.
 This antique piece is a major attraction of the aval nercha.

 More than a thousand coconuts, 300 kg of rice flakes, 200 kg of jaggery, and spices go into the preparation of the aval, says Zacharia.

 In the olden days, all these items were collected from the members of the Mukkathu family.
 However, now, rice flakes, jaggery and spices are purchased from the market, while the coconuts are collected from family members.

 Collective effort

 As many as 100 family members assemble on the church premises on the eve of Maundy Thursday, immediately after the evening service.
 The eldest member of the family present breaks a coconut after a short prayer, marking the beginning of the collective preparation of the aval.

 The sweetened aval is kept to soak and swell in large bell metal vessels.
 It is distributed immediately after the morning service.

 The faithful here still follow the custom and tradition of accepting the aval nercha in a cloth and not in a container of any kind, says Abraham.

+Services in the church are conducted on a 2-week basis between the Orthodox and Marthoma factions based on pre-determined agreements.